johnnat/firstRepository/README.md

 # firstRepository
 This is my first github repository.
+Sample tutorial activity for JavaScript self learning.